Effective field theory of the Higgs mode in a two-dimensional dilute Bose gas: Effective field theory

 \section{Effective field theory}

 In imaginary time representation, the action of EFT can be written as~\cite{EFT3}

-where $r=\mu$ is the chemical potential, $g$, $h$, and $g_3$ are coupling constants that can be determined from fitting the results with the experimental data, the dots denote the higher order terms.
+where $r=\mu$ is the chemical potential, $g$, $h$, and $g_3$ are coupling constants that can be determined from fitting the results with the experimental data, ``$\ldots$'' represents the higher order terms.
 We consider only the leading order, that is, the case that $g$ is the only nonzero coupling constant.

 One can compare the EFT with the $O(2)$ model, which is a relativistic model and can describe the Bose gas at the vicinity of the critical point, with the action

 where $\Phi$ is a two component vector.
 In EFT, if we write $\psi$ as a two component vector, the only difference with the $O(2)$ model is the derivative with respect to $t$.
 Similar to the parametrization of $O(2)$ model, $\psi$ can be parameterized as